Skip to main content

 • path: Path to the document (required)

-Response: The response contains the existing document details along with its configuration.
+Response: The response contains the prompt details along with its configuration.
 Response Body:

 {